Written on July 11, 2020

-At the end of June I met Tim Kantereit (@herr_ka_punkt) on Twitter: teacher, blogger, podcaster and organizer of the book sprint “Hybrid Teaching 101”.
-Jointly with 33 teachers and digital education enthusiasts throughout Germany he has written an entire book on hybrid teaching during and after Corona — and I am really proud that he chose Visual Ink Publishing to publish his book.
-It is our second #VIP project and you can download a free copy under the CC-BY-SA license from our website (German only)
+At the end of June, I met Tim Kantereit (@herr_ka_punkt) on Twitter: teacher, blogger, podcaster, and organizer of the book sprint “Hybrid Teaching 101”.
+Jointly with 33 teachers and digital education enthusiasts throughout Germany, he has written an entire book on hybrid teaching during and after Corona — and I am really proud that he chose Visual Ink Publishing to publish his book.
+It is our second #VIP project, and you can download a free copy under the CC-BY-SA license from our website (German only)

 At first, digital teaching may seem unfamiliar to many, lacking feedback once everyone’s Zoom video is turned off.
-Let alone choosing a conferencing platform in the first place that abides all privacy requirements.
-And when the meeting is all set up, there are numerous challenges for successfully transferring knowledge and relating to a course that is held entirely online.
+Let alone choosing a conferencing platform in the first place that abides by all privacy requirements.
+And when the meeting is all set up, there are numerous challenges for successfully transferring knowledge and relating to a course held entirely online.

 How do I build a strong relationship with my students also digitally?